italia/daf/docs/architecture/architecture.md

 1. Kubernetes Cluster

-  This cluster is made of nodes with the role of edge nodes from the Hadoop cluster standpoint.
+  This cluster is composed by nodes with the role of edge nodes from the Hadoop cluster standpoint.
 The edge nodes are configured to have access to all the Hadoop platforms as client.

   Moreover, these nodes are hosting a kubernetes cluster where all the 𝜇-services will be deployed.
 Being deployed on nodes that are also Hadoop edge nodes provides the 𝜇-services with the capabilities to interact with Hadoop out of the box.